By Victoria Merritt.

 As COVID-19-related restrictions ease in British Columbia, employers and employees have begun to navigate the process of returning to work.
 Anxiety around safety in a non-virtual workspace, ongoing family care obligations, increasing economic pressure, and constantly evolving rules make for stormy seas to sail.

-A number of my colleagues have already shared some useful return-to-work tips on our vlog, which you can find here.
+A number of my colleagues have already shared some useful return-to-work tips on our vlog.
 This blog post is specific to issues around workplace safety, the right to refuse unsafe work and how both employers and employees can work together to reduce on-site safety concerns.

 Employers have an obligation to provide a safe workplace for employees, including specific duties related to mitigating the risk of COVID-19 transmission (for example, developing a COVID-19 safety plan).
 There are multiple resources available to assist employers in meeting those obligations.